tardate/LittleArduinoProjects/README.md

-# 371 Little Electronics and Arduino Projects
+# 372 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CommonEmitterAmplifier](./Electronics101/BJT/CommonEmitterAmplifier) - all about BJT common-emitter amplifier biasing and class of operation.
+> Latest addition:sparkles: [MilliVoltmeterDIY](./Equipment/MilliVoltmeterDIY) - an ATmega328-based millivolt meter based on a design by Scullcom Hobby Electronics.
+Uses an LTC2400 ADC and LT1019 voltage reference.

 Just my collection of electronics projects, many involving an Arduino in one way or another.